 All I can say about that is that it worked like a charm!

-The next time you craving oatmeal raisin cookies, I hope you will give this low carb cookie recipe a try instead.
+The next time you crave oatmeal raisin cookies, I hope you will give this low-carb cookie recipe a try instead.

 Steps To Make Keto-Friendly Oatmeal Cookies